sethsandaru/sethsandaru/README.md

 My name is **Seth Phat**, nice to meet you.
 Currently a Senior Rockstar Engineer and loves to level-up awesome products.

-People know me as a super funny, friendly, optimistic and energetic guy who really loves Technology & Programming since his high school years.
+People know me as a super funny, friendly, optimistic and energetic guy who really loves Technology & Programming since my high school years.
 I'm a continuous learner, team-player.

 I'm living & working in HCMC, Vietnam.
 I have built (and building) a lot of awesome products and libraries.
-Still continue doing so with full power.
+Still continue doing so in full throttle 🏃‍♂️

 Want to know a secret?
 My first-ever programming language I learnt was **Lua** (from 2009 - when I was a 9th-grade student).
 And then, **PHP** (2010) 😆 😂